But many folks make the mistake of putting the chair rail at the wrong height — a mistake that can make a room feel lopsided and out of proportion.

 Depending on the width, complexity of design, and type of material, expect to spend from a few dollars up to $100 for an 8-foot length.

-And if you’re going through the trouble of installing chair rails, take a look at these great crown molding ideas to really finish off the room.
+And if you’re going through the trouble of installing chair rails, crown molding can complete off the look.
+Of course, you could opt for something entirely different.

 “If you’re a Modernist, you don’t even have to have a chair rail molding,” Hull says.
 “Simply use paint color to divide the wall, but follow human scale on where one color ends and another begins.”